Family mediation helps you settle the issues that arise following a break-up without going to court.

 The mediator must make sure both spouses have had a chance to explain what they need and want.
 She also helps them take their children’s needs into account.

-Anything said or written during mediation is confidential and cannot be repeated, even in court.
+If mediation does not result in an agreement, anything said or written during mediation is confidential and cannot be repeated, even in court.

 The mediator does not act as a judge or as a lawyer.
 She cannot make decisions for the former spouses, represent one of them, or give legal advice.
 She can only give general information.